Products

 The cornerstone of Datamars’ 24/7/365 pet registry and recovery service

-Just for the USA and France, we offer an online platform dedicated to reuniting pet owners and their pets through microchip registration.
+For USA, Canada, France and Brazil, we offer an online platform dedicated to reuniting pet owners and their pets through microchip registration.
 PetLink provides veterinarians, animal welfare organizations and pet owners a user-friendly online service to register and report animals that have been lost or found.
 The PetLink registration is often included in the microchip cost for pet owners and covers them for the lifetime of their pet.
 Users can access PetLink online at any time to update or change their personal information or pet profile.

 Visit the Petlink Official Website to learn more about PetLink’s benefits and make sure to follow PetLink on Facebook!